MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/houdini.md

 ---
 author: keno-msft
-description: Describes, in tutorial format, how to use SideFX Houdini to prepare 3D models for use in Dynamics 365 mixed-reality apps ms.author: keno ms.date: 03/20/2020 ms.service: crm-online ms.topic: article
+description: Describes, in tutorial format, how to use SideFX Houdini to prepare 3D models for use in Dynamics 365 Guides and Microsoft Power Apps ms.author: keno ms.date: 03/20/2020 ms.service: crm-online ms.topic: article
-title: Use SideFX Houdini to prepare 3D models for use in Dynamics 365 mixed-reality apps ms.reviewer: v-brycho
+title: Use SideFX Houdini to prepare 3D models for use in Dynamics 365 Guides and Power Apps ms.reviewer: v-brycho
 ---

-# Use SideFX Houdini to prepare 3D models for use in Dynamics 365 mixed-reality applications
+# Use SideFX Houdini to prepare 3D models for use in Dynamics 365 Guides and mixed-reality components included in apps created with Power Apps

 This tutorial provides step-by-step instructions that show you how to:

-- Optimize a 3D model by reducing the polygon count so that it matches [performance targets](optimize-models.md#performance-targets) for Microsoft Dynamics 365 mixed-reality apps.
+- Optimize a 3D model by reducing the polygon count so that it matches [performance targets](optimize-models.md#performance-targets) for Microsoft Dynamics 365 Guides and mixed-reality components included in apps created with Power Apps.

 - Add the correct material to a 3D model.

-- Export an optimized 3D model as a GLB file that you can use in Dynamics 365 mixed-reality apps.
+- Export an optimized 3D model as a GLB file that you can use in Dynamics 365 Guides and Power Apps

 - Create a template, so you can quickly optimize other 3D models in the future.

 >[!IMPORTANT]
-> This document is created strictly for informative purposes to demonstrate how SideFX Houdini works with Dynamics 365 mixed-reality apps.
+> This document is created strictly for informative purposes to demonstrate how SideFX Houdini works with Dynamics 365 Guides and Power Apps.
 Your use of third-party applications is subject to terms between you and the third party.
 Microsoft Corporation is not affiliated with, is not a partner to, and does not endorse or sponsor SideFX or any of SideFX's products.
 There are [other content-creation apps](convert-models.md#tools-for-exporting-cad-models) you can use to prepare your 3D models.

 ## What is Houdini?